Keynote talk #1

 Organization: The University of Texas at Dallas

-Andrea Fumagalli joined the University of Texas at Dallas as an Associate Professor of Electrical Engineering in September 1997 and he is the Head of the OpNeAR Lab.
-He is currenly a Professor at the Department of Electrical Engineering and is the Head of the Telecommunications Engineering Program.
-He holds a Ph.D. in Electrical Engineering (1992) and a Laurea Degree in Electronics Engineering (1987) from the Politecnico di Torino, Italy.
-From 1992 to 1998 he was an Assistant Professor of the Electronics Engineering Department at the Politecnico di Torino, Italy.
+Andrea Fumagalli is a Professor at the Department of Electrical and Computer Engineering of the University of Texas at Dallas.
+He holds a Ph.D. in Electrical Engineering from the Politecnico di Torino.
+From 1992 to 1998 he was an Assistant Professor at the Electronics Engineering Department of Politecnico di Torino.
+He served as Program Head of the Telecommunications Engineering program at UT-Dallas from 2007 to 2012.

 Keynote talk #4